-Jon: This time a low chuckle.
-“Two hundred years walking the earth, Ms. Kalani.
+Jon: There’s a low chuckle this time.
+“Two hundred years walking the earth, Miss Kalani.
 One thing I’ve learned with some certainty: don’t assume the Hidden Clan doesn’t already know any secret you’ve ever uttered aloud.”

-He waives off further comments on the matter, “And what do you want, Ms. Kalani?
+He waives off further comments on the matter.
+“And what do you want, Miss Kalani?
 Other than…. patronage.”

 Celia: Her eyes close for a brief moment, only slightly longer than a blink.
 She should have known.
 Naive, to think that there are any secrets in this society.
 At least this is one of her lesser ones.
 And if it’s assumed she learned it from an archon… no one will have any cause to doubt the rest of her ruse.

 Once her eyes open again she turns them to look upon his face.
 He’d give her status from the sheer fact of being seen with her, from their success on this project, but that… that is nothing compared to what she really wants.